Kenji Tomiki (1900-1979) was a Japanese Aikido and judo teacher and founded Aikido Shodokan, which is often referred to

 During the 1920's and 1930's he studied intensively with both the founder of modern Judo, Jigoro Kano, and with Morihei Ueshiba O-Sensei, the founder of Aikido.

 Kenji Tomiki became an 8th Dan in Judo and Aikido.

 He was born in Kakunodate, Japan, the eldest son of Shosuke and Tatsu Tomiki.
 When he was about 6 years old he began using a wooden sword.
 At the age of about 10, he began training at the local judo club.

 He was active in the judo club and, on graduating from school, was awarded prizes for excellence in both academics and physical education.
-In November 1919 he received his 1st dan in judo.
+In November of 1919 he received his 1st dan in judo.

 After graduation he became ill and took three and a half years to recover.

 In 1924 he entered the Political Economics Department at Waseda University.
 This was the golden age of the Waseda Judo Club and he was famous for his brilliant judo skills.
 He was the secretary of the Student Judo Association in Tokyo and had the pleasure of meeting Jigoro Kano of Kodokan who greatly influenced him.

 In 1925, the year he joined Morihei Ueshiba, he obtained 5th dan in judo.
 He was fascinated by Ueshiba's techniques and joined his classes.